 The Postconference Publication editors welcome all submissions and encourage a wide range of viewpoints in the papers.
 That said, time and editorial limitations make it impossible to accept all submitted papers.
 Major factors in successfully completing the selection process include adherence to guidelines as well as clarity and appropriateness for the intended audience.
 Authors are urged to

 - Have papers read by at least two supportive readers.
 Experience shows this is a useful way for authors to acquire and maintain a good sense of audience and focus.

 - Avoid lengthy introductions and extensive bibliographical reviews; references should be used to support the smooth development of the text only.

 - Clarify the main points with examples, details, or both.
 Ask peer readers to check whether everything is sufficiently clear and elaborated in the text.

 - Give papers a clear sense of voice: That is, write in a direct and personalized style, where the imagined reader is an interested, but critically minded teacher.

 The editors will select papers from a variety of content areas to create a balance in the Postconference Publication.
-Because of the time involved in getting the Postconference Publication out prior to the next JALT Conference, the editors do not accept papers needing large amounts of editing or formatting.
+Because of the time involved in publishing the Postconference Publication, the editors do not accept papers needing large amounts of editing or formatting.
 Submitted papers should be in a finalized form and must not have been previously published elsewhere.
 If you are submitting an adapted version of a previously published paper, you will need to obtain permission to reprint from the publisher of the original.
 A copy of the written permission should be included as a supplementary file when you submit the paper.
-In such cases, add a citation notice along the lines of "This paper is an adaptation of a paper that first appeared in . . . " Failure to make a citation to one’s own work that has been published elsewhere will be regarded as self-plagiarism and result in the rejection of the paper.
+In such cases, add a citation notice such as “This paper is an adaptation of a paper that first appeared in . . . ” Failure to make a citation to one’s own work that has been published elsewhere will be regarded as self-plagiarism and result in the rejection of the paper.